R-FORCE: Robust Learning for Random Recurrent Neural Networks: Results

-We further test the performance of R-FORCE on five different movements in the database (examples shown in Fig.~\ref{fig:R-FORCEBodyMovement}D), various numbers of neurons in the reservoir ($400$ (Rank1-RRNN-400) and $1000$ (Rank1-RRNN-1000)) and three values of the parameter $g$.
-We summarize the performance and compare it with the performance of other methods in Table~\ref{table:Body_Movement_Optimal}.
-R-FORCE consistently achieves the best error interval for all configurations and movements that we have tested.
-In the cases of non-optimal choice of $g$ parameter, $g = 1, 1.8$, R-FORCE achieves improvement of approximately an order of magnitude than the methods it is compared with.
-For an optimal choice of the parameter $g$, $g = 1.5$, R-FORCE learning applied to Rank1-RRNN-1000 outperforms any other tested network architecture and training method.
+We extend our evaluation across five different movements (examples shown in Fig.~\ref{fig:R-FORCEBodyMovement}~D, under both Rank1-RRNN-400 and Rank1-RRNN-1000 architectures and three scaling values ($g = 1.0, 1.5, 1.8$).
+The quantitative comparison results between R-FORCE and other methods are included in Table~\ref{table:Body_Movement_Optimal}.
+With the same setup, R-FORCE consistently achieves the lowest error in all movements we have tested.
+In the cases of non-optimal choice of $g$ values, i.e., $g = 1.0, 1.8$, R-FORCE improves the performance by approximately one order of magnitude compared with other methods.
+For an optimal choice of $g$ value, i.e., $g = 1.5$, the R-FORCE with Rank1-RRNN-1000 outperforms all other network configurations and training methods.
 Furthermore, we observe that the application of R-FORCE to a smaller network, Rank1-RRNN-400, outperforms other methods using Rank1-RRNN-400 on all tested movements.
-It also performs similarly or better than the performance of these methods with Rank1-RRNN-1000 architecture.
-Thereby, R-FORCE-400 training can be used as a means for speed-up of training (e.g. for the deep squat movement, R-FORCE-400 training time is $\approx 8$min, while FORCE-1000 and Full-FORCE-1000 running times are $\approx 50$min and $\approx 90$min respectively).
+It also performs similarly or better than other methods with Rank1-RRNN-1000.
+Thereby, R-FORCE-400 training can be used as a means for speed-up training (e.g., for the deep squat movement, R-FORCE-400 training takes about $8$min, while FORCE-1000 and Full-FORCE-1000 running times are approximately $50$min and $90$min, respectively).